 1. For Fire tablet 5th generation (Settings–Device options –Device model)

 If you have own the current generation (5th) of Fire tablet, you can use Google Play store as well.
 Just install the 4APK files, and run one ADB command.
-Everything should work, including Google Play store.
-You can update Play services and all apps through Play store.
+Everything should work, including the Google Play store.
+You can update Play services and all apps through the Play store.

 For Chromecast users, screencast (screen mirroring) also works!!